federicobozzini/unige-data-warehouse/lab2/importProcess.md

 It is also easier to describe the private Business Processes, or at least the notation is more uniform.

-By using the choreography diagram it's easier with BPMN to get a even higher-level view of the communications happening in the process.
+By using the Conversation diagram it's easier with BPMN to get a even higher-level view of the communications happening in the process.

+Other things that may be really helpful in describing a Business Process are the Transactions and Call Activity Tasks.
+The first one is not easy to replicate with UML while the second offers an interesting possibility to encapsulate some grouped tasks.

 ## What BPMN cannot do